Commercial (including retail) tenants and landlords

 The Scheme provides the following support for commercial landlords and tenants under an eligible leases:

-- A moratorium on commercial tenancy evictions from 29 March 2020 for the non-payment of rent for small to medium enterprises that have experienced a minimum 30 per cent reduction in turnover due to coronavirus, where the tenant has followed the process for applying for rent relief
+- A moratorium on commercial tenancy evictions from 29 March 2020 for the non-payment of rent for small to medium enterprises with an annual aggregate turnover under $120m that have experienced a minimum 30 per cent reduction in turnover due to coronavirus, where the tenant has followed the process for applying for rent relief

 - A freeze on rent increases during the moratorium